igorolhovskiy/volts/README.md

 ## Building

 Suite is designed to run locally from your Linux PC or Mac.
 And of course, `docker` should be installed.
 It's up to you.</br>
 To build, just run `./build.sh`.
-It would build 3 `docker` images and tag em accordingly.
+It would build 3 `docker` images and tag em accordingly.</br>
+In a case if `voip_patrol` is updated, you need to rebuild it's container again, you can do it with `./build.sh -r`

 ## Running